Alwalton: Landmarks

 The East of England Showground lies to the south of the village.
-The 240 acre site is used for shows and commercial exhibitions.
-Until 2012 it was the home each June for the East of England Show.
+The 240 acre site was used for shows and commercial exhibitions.
+Until 2012 it was the home each June for the East of England Show and the home of the Peterborough Panthers Speedway team from 1970 to 2023.

+The section of main dual-carriageway was opened on 15 December 1958.
+Construction had begun around July 1957, by R M Douglas of Erdington, to Water Newton, as part of an 8 mi, £600,000 section.
+Four people, from the same family, had been killed in an accident in August 1959, when a car from Kettering hit a 29-seater bus from Harrogate, at the dangerous staggered crossroads.

+A Huntingdonshire Council meeting in November 1959 considered a bridge for the A605.
+There were draft plans for a bridge in April 1960, to be originally planned for around 1961, or to be constructed around the same time as the Alconbury bypass (opened December 1964).
+But in November 1965, the new Labour government informed the council that other British transport projects would take priority, instead.
+Traffic lights similar to those installed at Girtford could be built at Alwalton.

+There were a series of fatal accidents throughout the 1960s at the staggered junction.
+In January 1968, Barbara Castle claimed that the Alwalton A605 bridge could not be started until the "Peterborough Master Plan" was completed.
+Construction finally started in July 1975.
+The bridge deck was built in January 1976, with 22 concrete box beams, 90 ft long, weighing 50 tons each, lifted by Scotts Cranes.
+The bridge was built by Monk, costing £750,000.

+The bridge was opened on 5 May 1976.

 Notable people

-Sir Henry Royce (27 March 1863 to 22 April 1933), the co founder of Rolls-Royce, was born in the village and his ashes were buried in St Andrew's Church where a plaque has been placed on the wall as well on a spot on the floor, beneath which his ashes were buried in an urn.
+Sir Henry Royce (27 March 1863 to 22 April 1933), the co-founder of Rolls-Royce, was born in the village and his ashes were buried in St Andrew's Church where a plaque has been placed on the wall as well on a spot on the floor, beneath which his ashes were buried in an urn.
 His remains were originally buried in 1933 beneath a statue of him at the Rolls-Royce works in Derby but in 1937 his urn was removed and brought to Alwalton.

 Frank Perkins (20 February 1889 – 15 October 1967), founder of Perkins Engines, died at his home, Alwalton Hall, and is buried at St Andrew's Church.

 From 1927 to 1937 Frank Buttle was rector of Chesterton with Haddon and Alwalton.